ANXS/the-ansibles/README.md

 # The Ansibles

+*Note*: This repo is only here for historical/reference purposes.
+Most roles have been extracted and can be found in the github [ANXS](https://github.com/ANXS) organization, as well as on Ansible Galaxy.
+Many of these will have been updated and are actively maintained.

 Mainly a (growing) collection of [ansible roles](roles/) I have been writing.
 I present them here for reuse and educational purposes, since extensive examples are currently sparse, and I would've benefited from these when I started out.
 I hope they'll benefit others now.
 They're targetted and tested for Ubuntu (precise), so might not work on all systems (at least not out of the box).

 I have a couple of other ones, and will update the repository when I manage to clean them up.
 Meanwhile, feel free to send in pull requests with fixes, updates, new roles.
 I'll happily review and add them.